 You also have to get on an accelerated path and explore data beyond your comfort zone, to rapidly learn about new technologies and methods.

 Keep the data conversations flowing.
-In conclusion, whether in India or in the world over, successful data scientists must realise that the value they bring to the table is the ability to keep up a steady and continuous conversation with data.
-A conversation that keeps executives and product managers within an organisation informed on the implications of data for products, processes and decisions.
+In conclusion, whether in India or in the world over, successful data scientists must realize that the value they bring to the table is the ability to keep up a steady and continuous conversation with data.
+A conversation that keeps executives and product managers within an organization informed on the implications of data for products, processes, and decisions.

-And of course, also guide the enterprise on how to monetise this data.
+And of course, also guide the enterprise on how to monetize this data.